 Refresh an AppLocker Policy

-This topic describes the steps to force an update for an AppLocker policy in Windows Server 2012 and Windows 8.
+This topic describes the steps to force an update for an AppLocker policy.

 If you update the rule collection on a local computer by using the Local Security Policy snap-in, the policy will take effect immediately.
 If Group Policy is used to distribute the AppLocker policy and you want to immediately implement the policy, you must manually refresh the policy.
 The Group Policy refresh might take several minutes, depending upon the number of policies within the Group Policy Object (GPO) and the number of target computers.

 To use Group Policy to distribute the AppLocker policy change, you need to retrieve the deployed AppLocker policy first.
-To prepare for the update and subsequent refresh, see Edit an AppLocker Policy and Use the AppLocker Windows PowerShell Cmdlets.
+To prepare for the update and subsequent refresh, see Editing an AppLocker Policy and Using the AppLocker Windows PowerShell Cmdlets.